 Now for the second polygon, pick up the stand number 358.
-Make sure that the Avoid int. is checked for the forest_stands layer.
-This option does not allow intersecting polygons at digitizing, so that if you digitize over an existing polygon, the new polygon will be trimmed to meet the border of the already existing polygons.
-You can use this characteristic to automatically obtain a common border.
+Make sure that Avoid Overlap is checked for the forest_stands layer (as shown above).
+This option ensures polygons do not overlap.
+So, if you digitize over an existing polygon, the new polygon will be trimmed to meet the border of the existing polygons.
+You can use this option to automatically obtain a common border.

-- Begin digitizing the stand 358 at one of the common corners with the stand 357. - Then continue normally until you get to the other common corner for both stands. - Finally, digitize a few points inside polygon 357 making sure that the common border is not intersected.
-See left image below. - Right click to finish editing the forest stand 358. - Enter the id as 358. - Click OK, your new polygon should show a common border with the stand 357 as you can see in the image on the right.
+- 1. Begin digitizing the stand 358 at one of the common corners with the stand 357. - 2.
+Continue normally until you get to the other common corner for both stands. - 3.
+Finally, digitize a few points inside polygon 357 making sure that the common border is not intersected.
+See left image below. - 4.
+Right click to finish editing the forest stand 358. - 5.
+Enter the ID as 358. - 6.
+Click OK.
+Your new polygon should have a common border with the stand 357 as you can see in the image below.

-The part of the polygon that was overlapping the existing polygon has been automatically trimmed out and you are left with a common border, as you intended it to be.
+The part of the polygon that was overlapping the existing polygon has been automatically trimmed and you are left with a common border - as you intended it to be.

-14.3.5 Try Yourself Finish Digitizing the Forest Stands
+Try Yourself Finish Digitizing the Forest Stands